LaverdeS/Multivariate-Time-Series-Classification/README.md

   <img width="900" height="540" src=".media/xy_pupil_compare.png">
 </p>

+Plots **A** and **C** are respectively the XY coordinates and pupil diameter readings for 7 participants while their third attempt of pattern 3 (N).
+Plots **B** and **D** are respectively the XY coordinates and pupil diameter readings for JUST ONE of the participants while their first 7 attempts of pattern 3 (N).
+Some patterns of the data are already visible when visualizing the data like this.
+The plots for just one participant are more "uniform" and don't present as much variability as the plots that are comparing participants to each other.

 ## Algorithms Overview
 The following are the most common approaches for time-series classification.
 In **bold**: currently available models.
  - Distance-based approaches